boschresearch/ros1_tracetools/README.md

 Generic tracing interface (with LTTng backend) and analysis tools.

 This package *optionally* depends upon LTTng.
 If you don't specify -DWITH_LTTNG=ON, your project won't actually generate tracing output.
+In this way, you can remove tracing, just by recompiling tracetools.

+For more information, including requirements and LTTng info, also see tracetools/README.md

 ## <a name="license"/>License and Organization